 Re-Opening Our Library Buildings and Services

-We are delighted to announce that we are implementing a phased reopening of our buildings and services.
+We are delighted to announce that we are implementing a phased re-opening of our buildings and services.
 Below is a guide as to what services are available and what measures are in place to keep everyone as safe as possible.

 Please note – All services and working arrangements need to be delivered in compliance with government and University guidance and advice.
 As such, services and building availability may change at short notice.